Princerey/Pokemon/README.md

 ## Post-Script 🎁

-We started this project with a big fight and further a plan of making just a single pokemon card generator page.
+We started this project with a big fight and further a plan of making just the pokemon card generator page.
 With time, this developed into a complete Pokemon website as we kept on adding components those once seemed fantastical ideas.